 Backgrounder on Reactor Operator Licensing

 The Nuclear Regulatory Commission licenses the individuals who operate the controls of a nuclear power plant.
-There are two categories of licenses: a reactor operator and a senior reactor operator.
+The NRC issues licenses to reactor operators and senior reactor operators.
 A senior reactor operator supervises the reactor operators.
-The license is issued after the individual passes both a written exam and an operating test.
+Individuals must pass both a written exam and an operating test before the NRC will issue a license.
 The senior reactor operator exam also measures the individual's ability to direct licensed operators.

 Section 107 of the Atomic Energy Act of 1954, as amended, requires the NRC to determine the qualifications of prospective operators, to prescribe uniform conditions for licensing them, and to issue licenses, as appropriate.
 Additionally, Section 306 of the Nuclear Waste Policy Act of 1982 directed the NRC to set forth regulations and other guidance for training and qualifying nuclear power plant operators.
 This includes requirements for administering the requalification exams and operating tests at nuclear power plant simulators.
-These statutory requirements are implemented by the NRC's regulations in Part 55, "Operators' Licenses," in Title 10 of the Code of Federal Regulations.
+The NRC implements these statutory requirements in Part 55, "Operators' Licenses," in Title 10 of the Code of Federal Regulations.
 Detailed NRC policies, procedures and guidelines regarding those regulations are published in NUREG-1021, "Operator Licensing Examination Standards for Power Reactors."

 Initial Licensing Process

 Before the NRC licenses an individual to operate or supervise the controls of a nuclear power reactor, the applicant must have several years of related experience.
 The applicant also needs extensive classroom, simulator and on-the-job training.
 This training covers reactor theory, thermodynamics, power plant components, system design and operation, integrated plant operations, and emergency response.
-Reactor licensees develop and implement the licensed operator training programs at power reactors using an approach to training that:
+Utilities that own nuclear power plants develop and implement the licensed operator training programs at power reactors.
+These programs use an approach to training that:

 - analyzes the jobs to be performed,